gashok13193/DevOps-Docs/Architecture/Architecture.md

-#                                                       DEVOPS ARCHITECTURE FOR PRODUCTION
+#                                                       DESIGN KUBERNETES FOR PRODUCTION

 ## 0 — Prerequisites